-UPDATE 1-Brazil's Braskem faces stock market suspension
+UPDATE 2-Brazil's Braskem faces stock market suspension

 Level 1 trading requires companies to maintain a free-float of at least 25 percent of capital.
 The deadline to cure delays in the submission of financial statements is 30 days, B3 said.

-The decision to suspend the company from Level 1 trading could come as early as this week, Valor reported.

-Braskem's shares rose 0.61 percent in midafternoon trading at the São Paulo Stock Exchange to 34.55 reais.
-(Reporting by Ana Mano; Editing by Jonathan Oatis)
+Braskem's shares closed flat on Wednesday in Sao Paulo, at 34.34 reais.
+(Reporting by Ana Mano; editing by Jonathan Oatis)